vgeorgo/checkout-test/README.md

 - Payment and items are only being JSON encoded and saved with Order model

 ### Routes

+Every route is also documented in a Postman file: **./server/docs/api.postman_collection.json**

 #### Items
 GET /items